SaiKarthikP/Virtual_Memory_Simulator/README.md

 How to run the program
 ----
+1. Load the program in your preferred Java IDE.
+2. Compile and run Main.java
-Load the program in your preferred Java IDE.
-Then run Main.java When prompted for the file location, simply enter the name of the file.
+3. When prompted for the file location, simply enter the name of the file.
 Be sure that the testfile is located in Virtual_Memory_Simulator.